prorevizor/noc/docs/en/docs/reference/concepts/allocation-group/index.md

 - Voice
 - Mobile data

-Prefixes and address allocation in each VRF performed independently by default.
+Prefixes and address allocation in each VRF performed independentently by default.
 So its easy to allocate same prefixes and addresses in different VRFs.
-While the address plan independence is a core concept of VRF, it can lead to various practical problems:
+While the address plan independentence is a core concept of VRF, it can lead to various practical problems:

 - Network equipment may not be aware of VRFs at all and cannot reuse